ldpliu/egent/README.md

   - For examples:
     - I want the agent to create PRs, so I need to install [gh](https://cli.github.com/) in my machine.
     - I also want the agent to send notification to me when the task is done, so I install the [noti](https://github.com/variadico/noti) in my machine.
-  - Cursor also have a good [MCP](https://modelcontextprotocol.io/introduction) support, you can also add MCP Servers in the Cursor's settings.
+  - Cursor also has good [MCP](https://modelcontextprotocol.io/introduction) support, you can also add MCP Servers in the Cursor's settings.

 If you want to start a new task, make sure you are in the `Agent` mode, then: